raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 --- /task ---

-The example windmill uses the wheel as a base for the windmill _sails_.
+The example windmill uses a wheel as a base for the windmill _sails_.
 If your project also uses wheels, make sure that the motor is fixed to your project in a way that doesn't make the wheel rub against anything.

 **Note:** The easiest way to attach the motor for a windmill is to stick it straight to the outside of the windmill building.